-Upon successful completion of the course, through class lectures, class participation, quizzes, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student will be able to do the following:
+Upon successful completion of this course, through class lectures, class participation, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student will be able to do the following:

-- 1. Exhibit aural comprehension through response to questions. - 2.
-Use control of grammatical structures covered in the text material through oral classroom participation, through written assignments and through testing. - 3.
-Exhibit comprehension of reading through participation in class discussion and through testing over content of material assigned. - 4.
+- 1. Use aural comprehension through response to questions. - 2.
+Exhibit a control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing. - 3.
+Exhibit comprehension of reading through participation in class discussion and testing over content of material assigned. - 4.
 Express in writing Spanish through test exercises and controlled compositions. - 5.
-Speak in his or her own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
+Express in own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
 Use and exhibit knowledge of Spanish vocabulary.